Guavus/hydrator-plugins/core-plugins/docs/File-batchsource.md

 ## Description

-File Batch Source is a plugin, used to read from a distributed file system.
+File Batch Source is a plugin, which is used to read a distributed file system.

 ## Use Case